Holywell Bay Beach

 On the beach you can explore the fascinating grotto-like Holywell Cave with its calcium deposits and at low tide a wreck of an old Argentinian coaster can be seen just offshore.
 At high tide there is ample room amongst the dunes, some of which rise up 60 feet, for a beach picnic and it’s a suitably romantic spot to watch the sun go down.
 Nearby is the Holywell fun park with self-drive rides, pitch and putt and a kids zone.

 Holywell is owned and looked after by the National Trust and is able to care and conserve areas like this, thanks to their members, volunteers and donors.
 Car park free to National Trust members.

 Lifeguard cover from the 19th of May to the 30th of September (2018).

 This huge beach of golden sand backed by grass tufted dunes is a perfect example of the north coast’s wide open bays.
-Owned by the Warleggans, Holywell Bay and its iconic Gull Rock act as the backdrop to some scenes in series two.
+Holywell Bay and its iconic Gull Rock act as the backdrop to many of the beach scenes in series three.